 Criminal groups.
 Criminal groups, including transnational drug cartels and money launderers, are also keen to leverage cryptocurrencies, according to the DEA’s most recent annual assessment.
 The report highlights Bitcoin’s popularity as a means for such groups to evade capital controls in China.
 While these organizations once relied on creative methods to smuggle large amounts of physical cash across borders, in cryptocurrencies they have found a frictionless means of virtually transferring ill-gotten wealth.

 Sanctioned states.
 States including Russia and Venezuela have taken an interest in creating their own cryptocurrencies to circumvent international sanctions.
-Neither government has put a state-backed cryptocurrency into use, but a group of Russian banks has started experimenting with Ethereum technology, and Venezuela is expected to issue $6 billion worth of its “petro” coin in 2018.
+In February 2018, Venezuela became the first national government to debut a digital currency, issuing the first $735 million of a planned $6 billion worth of “petro” coins.
+Russia has not put a state-backed cryptocurrency into use, but a group of Russian banks has started experimenting with Ethereum technology.

 Meanwhile, North Korea has turned to hacking tools such as ransomware to coerce victims to pay it cryptocurrency.
 Ransomware attacks infect a computer or network [PDF], encrypt its files, and demand that a ransom be paid in cryptocurrency to decrypt them.
 The most prominent and widely damaging ransomware attack in recent times, the WannaCry worm, was attributed to the North Korean government in late 2017.
 The law enforcement consortium EUROPOL confirmed that WannaCry was the largest ransomware attack ever, infecting systems in more than 150 countries.
 The U.S. government did not specify what the attackers gained in ransom payments, but the Bitcoin addresses associated with the attack contained about $150,000 worth of the cryptocurrency by August 2017.
 An independent damage assessment by a cybersecurity firm estimated that the attacks cost $8 billion worldwide.